Results For District 1 and Paso Robles

 Real progress in local government takes persistence, collaboration, and long-term thinking.
 It requires understanding the proper path for a particular issue.

-I’ll continue working to elevate community concerns, communicate clearly, and help move practical solutions forward for Paso Robles residents.
+I’ll continue working to elevate community concerns, communicate clearly, and help advance solutions for Paso Robles residents.

 Behind the Scenes